12 min read

 Final Exam Details

-Once you pass the exam, you will receive a TIPS certification card, which you can present to employers.
+Once you pass the exam, you will receive a TIPS certification card.

 TIPS Renewal in Maine: How to Stay Certified